Internet Responds To Chrissy Teigen Sleeping During Casey Affleck’s Oscar Win

-If you found yourself struggling to stay away during the Oscar Award’s Ceremony on Sunday night – you were not alone.
-Per The Huffington Post, it appears as if Chrissy Teigen was also having trouble staying awake during the ceremony.
+If you found yourself struggling to stay away during the Oscar Award’s ceremony on Sunday night, you were not alone.
+Per the Huffington Post, it appears as if Chrissy Teigen was also having trouble staying awake during the ceremony.

 Instead of paying attention to the ceremony, the cookbook author and model was spotted doing what appeared to be sleeping at a number of different times during the night.
-There were several pictures of Chrissy Teigen with her eyes closed as she was rest her head on the shoulder of her husband John Legend.
+There were several pictures of Chrissy Teigen with her eyes closed as she was resting her head on the shoulder of her husband, John Legend.
 Was she sleeping?
 If so, why was she sleeping?

 Teigen sleeping quickly circulated the internet